-- After creating a new account, switch to it and check if the problem still persists.
+- Switch to the new account and check if the problem still persists.
 If not, copy all your important files to the new account and continue using it as your main account.

 - Locate your old user profile and rename its folder to your_username.old.

-- After doing that, press Windows Key + R and enter regedit.
+- Press the Windows Key + R and enter regedit.
 Click OK or press Enter.

-- Optional: Changing the registry can be potentially dangerous, so we advise you to export your registry and create a backup.
-Simply go to File > Export and select a safe location for your registry.
-In case anything goes wrong, you can use this file to restore the registry to its previous state.
+- Go to File and select Export and select a safe location for your registry (in case anything goes wrong, you can use this file to restore the registry to its previous state).

-- In Registry Editor, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList key in the left pane.
+- In Registry Editor, navigate to the following key from the left pane:

-- Restart your PC and login with your new account.
-Now transfer data from your old account to the new one if you already haven’t.
+- Restart your PC and login with your new account, then transfer the data from your old account to the new one if you already haven’t.

-In most cases it’s just necessary to create a new user account and transfer your files to it, but if the problem still occurs, you might have to change your registry like we showed you in the steps above.
+Note: In most cases, it’s just necessary to create a new user account and transfer your files to it, but if the problem still occurs, you might have to change your registry as we showed you in the steps above.

-- Start Registry Editor like we showed you in our previous solution.
+- Start the Registry Editor as shown in our previous solution.

 - Be sure to back up your registry before proceeding.

-- Repeat the search and replace the values as we mentioned in our previous step.
-You might have to repeat the search a couple of times in order to replace all values.
+- Repeat the search and replace the values as we mentioned in our previous step (repeat the search a couple of times in order to replace all values).

-- After making the changes, restart your PC and check if the problem is resolved.
+- Restart your PC and check if the problem is resolved.

 - Make sure that Skype isn’t running in the background.
 If it is, close it.

-- Now locate Skype shortcut, right click it and choose Properties from the menu.
+- Locate the Skype shortcut, right-click it, and choose Properties from the menu.

-Solution 11 – Stop Apache service and copy DLL files
+11. Stop the Apache service and copy the DLL files

 After that, copy libeay32.dll and ssleay32.dll from installdir/php/ to installdir/apache2/bin/ directory.
 Lastly, start Bitnami WAMP Apache service again and check if everything is in order.